VU22CSEN0101412/Text-Summarization/README.md

 Contributions to this project are welcome!
 To contribute, please follow the standard GitHub workflow for pull requests.

 ## Contact Information
-If you have any questions or comments about this project, feel free to contact the project maintainer at prajwalgbdr03@gmail.com.
+If you have any questions or comments about this project, feel free to contact the project maintainer at gvaleti@gitam.in

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.